mariomthree/python-is-easy/II_advanced/section-II/mongo/health/README.md

-# SQLite Exercise
+# Mongo Exercise

 ## Description of the exercise

-Using SQLite and python create two `hospital` and` doctor` tables with the following structure.
+Using MongoDB and python create two `hospital` and` doctor` tables with the following structure.

 `hospital`
 -   hospital_id